AnamKhalid09/Data-Science-Job-Opportunities/README.md

 - Read the csv file and display the data in the form of a dataframe.
 - Analyze the dataframe by looking at the number of rows and columns and roll your sleeves up to start cleanup.
 - Identify empty and irrelevant data and remove it from the dataframe.
 Don't forget to verify your cleanup!
-- Keep an on data types and unique values for your better understanding of the data
+- Keep an eye on data types and unique values for your better understanding of the data
 -

 - **Note:** The data used is fresh at the time of publication, therefore trends might change in future.
 For that, it is recommended to use the fresh data for this project.
 Recommendations and pull requests are welcome!